Skip to content

 What does a game designer do?

 A game designer is the creative driver responsible for bringing a game to life.
 They are generally a cross between a writer, artist, and programmer.
+It's a multidisciplinary job that often requires you to understand a little of everything.

-"It's not just about playing games and having ideas.
-You need to not only understand how to apply your ideas into many different, and often conflicting, areas of game design; you must also understand HOW to design, WHAT to design, WHEN to design each feature, and WHY you are designing what you are designing."
+It's not just about playing games and having ideas.
+You need to not only understand how to apply your ideas into many different, and often conflicting, areas of game design; you must also understand HOW to design, WHAT to design, WHEN to design each feature, and WHY you are designing what you are designing.
 (Read: Game design basics: How to start creating video games)

-"Every game is comprised of a number of different gameplay systems, mechanics, and features which all work together to create a fun and engaging experience for players."
+Every game is comprised of a number of different gameplay systems, mechanics, and features, all of which work together to create a fun and engaging experience for players.

-Almost EVERYTHING in a game is a conscious choice by a designer or someone on the team.
+"Almost EVERYTHING in a game is a conscious choice by a designer or someone on the team."

-Troy, who is a mentor and co-creator of CG Spectrum’s game design courses, adds: “Understanding how to develop game systems, the theory of what makes something fun, plus how all these systems work together are the most fundamental requirements for being a game designer.”
+Understanding how to develop game systems, the theory of what makes something fun, plus how all these systems work together are the most fundamental requirements for being a game designer.

 Newzoo Global Games Market 2018 to 2022The gaming industry is staying strong, as per the global market revenue 5-year growth forecast (Source: Newzoo

-“Not every designer is super technical, but to get a job on most teams you need a strong background in some basic aspects of technical game design and game programming.”
+Not every designer is super technical, but to get a job on most teams, you need a strong background in some basic aspects of technical game design and game programming.

-“At the heart of most games and player experiences are the worlds, maps, and levels which players interact in,” Troy says.
-“These are the magical places which capture our imagination, the places we love to explore, sometimes battle through, take on challenging quests as we adventure, and eventually slay the evil villain in our hopes of saving the Universe from some terrible fate.”
+Besides technical skills, you must also be an excellent storyteller with some level of artistic ability.
+At the heart of most games and player experiences are the worlds, maps, and levels in which players interact.
+These are the magical places that capture our imagination, the places we love to explore, sometimes battle through, take on challenging quests as we adventure, and eventually slay the evil villain in our hopes of saving the Universe from some terrible fate.

-“To go from a ‘good’ to ‘great’ designer, learn how art and game design intersect and what art skills you will need to do your job well.
-Art and visual skills are not only important for ideation and concepting, but have many different uses beyond just looking pretty in the final product.”
+To go from a ‘good’ to ‘great’ designer, learn how art and game design intersect and what art skills you will need to do your job well.
+Art and visual skills are important not only for ideation and concepting but also for many different uses beyond just looking pretty in the final product.

 While the job varies depending on the size of the studio, responsibilities may include:

-You also need to be a great communicator who can clearly convey a story or message that engages your player and motivates them to take action.
+You also need to be a great communicator who can clearly convey a story or message that engages your players and motivates them to take action.
 You must know how to express simple ideas, convince people of your ideas, and give and take feedback.

-It's cliche, but great ideas are a dime a dozen.
-Being able to execute those ideas and do it well is really more important.
+"It's cliche, but great ideas are a dime a dozen.
+Being able to execute those ideas and do it well is really more important."

-"You need to learn how to not just have an idea, but how to validate your ideas and express them for your teammates to help you build it on time and with any restrictions you will face."
+You need to learn how to not just have an idea but also validate your ideas and express them for your teammates to help you build it on time and with any restrictions you will face.

-Troy adds that “As a game designer, you are usually in the middle of everything, and most people think they know how to make games, which means that almost everyone on the team and outside the team will likely try and give comments, advice, and feedback on your work.”
+As a game designer, you are usually in the middle of everything, and most people think they know how to make games, which means that almost everyone on the team and outside the team will likely try and give comments, advice, and feedback on your work.

+An understanding of marketing will also help you excel in this role.
+At the end of the day, the product has to make money.
 You need an understanding of marketing and sales, especially how to sell and market a game.

-Consider how to attract people to your product, how to keep them playing, and how to monetize your product.
-This is applicable to everything from indie to mobile to AAA.
+"Consider how to attract people to your product, how to keep them playing, and how to monetize your product.
+This is applicable to everything from indie to mobile to AAA."

 fortnite battle royaleFortnite Battle Royale, Epic Games